BlueSheep3/GMTK-Game-Jam-2023/notes2.md

-# mirror world
+- enemy
-- second character
+- new levels

-# build Level
--
+- goal trigger